josegabrielnb/logistic_growth/README.md

 First, I define a function that replicates the structure of the basic logistic growth equation such that, when the parameters N0, K, and r are defined, the input of a given time value will yield the population size at that time.

-I take the values of N0, r, and K from (see scripts for explanations how) from the parameters output from the linear models in fit_linear_model.r .
+I take the values of N0, r, and K (see scripts for explanations how) from the parameters output from the linear models in fit_linear_model.r .

 I make a graph with the model, using these three data points, plotted in red on top of the original data points, and it appears to fit extraordinarily well, confirming the accuracy of the parameters derived from the linear model.
 ![79c9636e-fce9-43e2-8b39-0b2dcda7a7ce](https://github.com/audickinson/logistic_growth/assets/150164051/40041cd2-5c81-4e0c-aabc-d77a370ccb34)

 # Results